wilgucki/php-csv/README.md

 ## Usage

 Both, Reader and Writer classes are easy to use.
-In fact the classes are just a wrappers for built-in PHP functions.
+In fact the classes are just wrappers for built-in PHP functions.

 ### Reader